GeorgeWebDevCy/drousia-map/README.md

 ## Usage
 Create `Map Location` posts with latitude and longitude fields and place the `[gn_map]` shortcode on any page.

-## Approving Uploaded Photos
+## Approving Uploaded Media
-After visitors submit photos, they appear under **Media → Photo Approvals** in the WordPress admin.
-Review each image and either **Approve** it to publish in the location gallery or **Delete** it permanently.
+After visitors submit photos or videos, they appear under **Media → Photo Approvals** in the WordPress admin.
+Review each item and either **Approve** it to publish in the location gallery or **Delete** it permanently.

 ## Debugging
 Enable the **Debug Panel** setting under **Settings → GN Mapbox** to output detailed logs to the browser console and on-screen panel.